This new Hubble image reveals what seems to be a recently-formed galaxy in the local universe.

 DDO 68, captured here by the NASA/ESA Hubble Space Telescope, was one of the best candidates so far discovered for a newly-formed galaxy in our cosmic neighborhood.
 The galaxy lies around 39 million light-years away from us; although this distance may seem huge, it is in fact roughly 50 times closer than the usual distances to such galaxies, which are on the order of several billions of light years.

 This video pans over NASA/ESA Hubble Space Telescope observations of dwarf galaxy DDO 68.
-This ragged collection of stars and gas clouds looks at first glance like a recently-formed galaxy in our own cosmic neighbourhood.
+This ragged collection of stars and gas clouds looks at first glance like a recently-formed galaxy in our own cosmic neighborhood.
 But, is it really as young as it looks?
 Credit: NASA, ESA; Acknowledgement: A. Aloisi (Space Telescope Science Institute)

 By studying galaxies of various ages, astronomers have found that those early in their lives are fundamentally different from those that are older.
 DDO 68 looks to be relatively youthful based on its structure, appearance, and composition.
 However, without more detailed modelling astronomers cannot be sure and they think it may be older than it lets on.